No. 1:16-cv-878 (D.D.C. 2016)

 No. 17-05196 (D.C.
 Cir.
 2017)

 The appellants’ brief was filed on February 12, 2018.
 The FDA filed its brief on May 2, 2018.
-Four amicus curiae briefs in support of the FDA were filed on May 9, 2018.
+Four amicus curiae briefs in support of the FDA were filed on May 9, 2018, including a brief filed by the Public Health Law Center.
 The appellants’ reply was filed on May 16, 2018, and final briefs were filed on June 6, 2018.
 Oral arguments were held on September 11, 2018.

 On December 10, 2019, the A three-judge panel of the D.C.
 Circuit Court of Appeals upheld the decision of the lower court, noting that “it is entirely rational and nonarbitrary to apply to e-cigarettes the Act’s baseline requirement that, before any new tobacco product may be marketed, its manufacturer show the FDA that selling it is consistent with the public health.”1 It addressed the industry’s First Amendment arguments in stating that “the First Amendment does not bar the FDA from preventing the sale of e-cigarettes as safer than existing tobacco products until their manufacturer has shown that they actually are safer as claimed.”2 The court also noted that “free samples are not expressive conduct, and in any event, the government’s interest in preventing their distribution is unrelated to the suppression of expression.”3 In short, the court found that “the [TCA’s] premarket authorization pathway for new products does not violate the APA, and that both the preclearance pathway for modified risk products and the free sample ban are constitutional.”4

 No request for rehearing or petition for certiorari to the U.S. Supreme Court was filed, meaning the Court of Appeals’ decision is final.